CDLUC3/mrt-doc/design/logging-2023/README.md

 - request IP (check with Marisa on the implications of storing this)

 ## Generic Log Record Properties - Key Events
-- status-code for the request
 - duration
-- bytes
+  - we should find a class to help us compute duration
+- create a utility class to log the following for key events
-- bytes_read?
+  - bytes_read
-- bytes_written?
+  - bytes_written
   - retry attempts required
     - really valuable if/when we are evaluating new storage providers

 ## Key attributes by service
 _This describes an information object to be populated and submitted with each json log entry.
 The object should be as fully populated as possible.
 This would likely appear as a "custom" entry in the log json._

 - UI
+  - TBD: learn how to log a key event using the lograge framework
   - all requests
     - user  (check with Marisa on the implications of storing this)
   - collection-level requests